-- Put the parts into the dishwasher.
+- Put the parts in the dishwasher.
 We recommend running the cycle with hot water and a heated dry to kill more bacteria.

-- Using clean hands, remove the bottles and air dry if needed.
+- Remove the bottles using clean hands and air dry if needed.

 If your bottles are not dishwasher safe, here are some steps for washing your bottles by hand:

 - Thoroughly rinse all parts of the bottle.